-PITTSBURGH (UPDATED, 6 min read)– Last week we analyzed approach angle and trigger to impact, in terms of swing optimization, to see how those specific metrics could affect the outcome of two different swings.
+PITTSBURGH (UPDATED, 6 min read)– Last week we analyzed attack angle and trigger to impact, in terms of swing optimization, to see how those specific metrics could affect the outcome of two different swings.

-With the help of Dr. Alan Nathan, we learned how approach angle not only affects batting average and home run probability, but also how much it affects timing and results – relative to making contact with the ball at a specific point during the swing.
+With the help of Dr. Alan Nathan, we learned how attack angle not only affects batting average and home run probability, but also how much it affects timing and results – relative to making contact with the ball at a specific point during the swing.

 “The level swing is one where the attack angle coincides with the descent angle of the ball, which in our case is 6°.
 That angle is very close to the optimum angle for high BABIP.
 The home run swing is one where the attack angle maximizes the probability of hitting a home run, which we have just found to be 24°.”